skiwi2/OGNext/README.md

 This is a rapidly changing work in progress.
 That means pull requests are in danger of becoming obsolete before they arrive.

-Find us in the [OLog chat](http://chat.stackexchange.com/rooms/30740/olog-ogame-logger-and-personal-assistant) or open a ticket for feature requests.
+Find us in the [OGNext chat](http://chat.stackexchange.com/rooms/30740/ognext-next-level-personal-ogame-assistant) or open a ticket for feature requests.